profile-sh/docs/projects/gh_workflows_project.md

 Exercise: Create a composite-action

-- create a composite-action a06_secrets_vars/action.yml in the repo reuasble-workflows
+- create a composite-action a06_secrets_vars/action.yml in the repo reusable-workflows
 - paste the following content in it and commit:

 {% raw %}